 Time proportioning adjusts the duty cycle of the control device to maintain control.
-This is usually done with solenoid valves controlling the flow of a trim gas or addition to the process.
-The control loop percent output is the ON time percentage of the value relative to total cycle time.
+This is usually done with solenoid valves controlling the flow of a trim gas or addition air to the process.
+The control loop percent output is the percentage of the ON time relative to total cycle time.
 The cycle time is the ON time plus OFF time.

 For example if the control loop percent output is 34% and the cycle time is 10 seconds, then the ON time would be 3.4 seconds and the OFF time would be 6.6 seconds.
-The selection of the proper cycle time is a trade off between excess wear and tear on the solenoid valve with short cycle times and rough (pulsing) flow of the control material with long cycle times.
+The selection of the proper cycle time is a trade off between excess wear and tear on the solenoid valve with short cycle times or oscillation of the control process using long cycle times.
 Only the first control contact is used in this mode.